 Using sandpaper, lightly scuff the walls, baseboards, and trim to prepare them for paint.
 We recommend using a bright light pointed at an angle against the wall (also known as rake lighting) to illuminate imperfections in the wall.
 Skip this step if your walls have texture.

 Once the imperfections are filled and sanded, wash the walls, baseboards, and trim with warm soapy water.
 Don’t let the water sit—just wipe to remove dust and debris.

-Once the spackle or drywall mud has had time to cure, be sure to prime it or else it’ll show through the paint.
-Even if your paint is primer and paint in one, we still recommend priming with a dedicated paint primer.
+Once the spackle or drywall mud has had time to cure, be sure to prime it, or else it’ll show through the paint.
+Even if your paint is a primer and paint in one, we still recommend priming with a dedicated paint primer.

 For bare drywall, use a dedicated primer to save paint and properly prepare the drywall.

 Now it’s time to mask off areas for clean lines and straight edges.
 This is a tedious task, but necessary for DIYers.
 Professionals with a steady hand and years of experience sometimes skip this step and cut everything in by hand.

 Once the surface is smooth, seamless, and free of imperfections it’s time to caulk.
 Caulking baseboards and door trim is the extra step that makes a difference.
 But it can also make a mess and it’s easy to do a poor job.
 Cut the tip of the caulk smaller than you think it needs to be and puncture the caulk tube with wire instead of a nail or screwdriver to prevent stretching the tip out.

 Take your time while you’re caulking gaps, and make sure you’re using a high-quality indoor paintable latex caulk.
 Keep a small bowl of soapy water near you while you caulk.
 If your caulk bead isn’t perfect, use a finger dipped in the soapy water to smooth it out.